Central Telephone Exchange

 The Central Telephone Exchange, Melbourne is a building in Central Melbourne, Australia, constructed between May 1907 and early 1909 by the Reinforced Concrete & Monier Pipe Construction Co. headed by engineer Sir John Monash, and designed by architect Samuel Charles Brittingham.
-The building includes an early example of a reinforced concrete saw-tooth roof.
+The building includes an early example of a reinforced-concrete saw-tooth roof.

-The building was commissioned by the Public Works Department of the Commonwealth of Australia to house the new telephone service, which came under the recently formed Post Master Geenral's Department following Federation of the Australian Colonies in 1901. the contract for construction was let in February 1908.
+The building was commissioned by the Public Works Department of the Commonwealth of Australia to house the new telephone service, which came under the recently formed Post Master General's Department following Federation of the Australian Colonies in 1901. the contract for construction was let in February 1908.